 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for mechanical engineers and mechanical engineering technicians was expected to be slower than average from 2012-2022, due to a decline in traditional manufacturing.
+According to the U.S. Bureau of Labor Statistics (BLS), employment growth for mechanical engineers would be average at 5%, and mechanical engineering technicians was expected to be slower than average at 2% from 2014-2024, due to a decline in traditional manufacturing.
 However, growth will occur in emerging technologies, particularly as they relate to environmentally friendly technologies.
 Additionally, the skills of mechanical device engineers translate easily to other engineering specialties, providing them with a high degree of flexibility in the field.
-As of May 2012, the mean annual salary of a mechanical engineering technician was $53,830, and the mean annual salary of a mechanical engineer was $84,770.
+As of May 2015, the median annual salary of a mechanical engineering technician was $53,910, and the median annual salary of a mechanical engineer was $83,590.

 For those interested in creating the schematics and blueprints for mechanical devices, a career in mechanical drafting may be a good fit.
 Mechanical drafters receive notes and sketches from mechanical engineers and use computer-aided drafting software to produce drawings for manufacturing and testing purposes.
 Although one may find employment with only a postsecondary certificate in drafting, an associate degree in the field is more commonly preferred by employers.
-The BLS projected a small decrease of 5% in the employment of mechanical drafters from 2012-2022, mostly attributed to the decline of U.S. manufacturing.
-Based on BLS data from May of 2012, mechanical drafters earn an average salary of $53,270 per year.
+The BLS projected a decrease of 7% in the employment of mechanical drafters from 2014-2024, mostly attributed to the decline of U.S. manufacturing.
+Based on BLS data from May of 2015, mechanical drafters earn a median salary of $53,520 per year.

 If testing, installing and repairing electro-mechanical devices, such as robotic manufacturing equipment, sounds like an interesting job, consider becoming an electro-mechanical technician.
 These technicians troubleshoot performance issues, use metalwork machines to fabricate pieces, work on circuitry and repair broken components.
 Most enter this profession by earning a certificate or associate degree in mechatronics, electro-mechanic or a related field.
 Professional certification from the International Society of Automation is also beneficial when applying for jobs.
-According to the BLS, electro-mechanical technicians should experience job growth of 4% during the 2012-2022 decade.
-However, the field is small and only 700 new jobs will be created.
-The average yearly wage of these technicians was $53,480 in 2012, as seen in statistics from the BLS.
+According to the BLS, electro-mechanical technicians should experience job growth of 1% during the 2014-2024 decade.
+Moreover, the field is small and only 100 new jobs will be created.
+The median yearly salary of these technicians was $53,340 in 2015, as seen in statistics from the BLS.